ZapperDJ/prawarchiver/README.md

-## prawarchiver
+## Prawarchiver

-pulls data from the reddit api and renders offline compatible html pages
+Pulls data from the reddit api and renders offline compatible html pages

-this is a fork of [reddit-html-archiver](https://github.com/libertysoft3/reddit-html-archiver), but it uses the reddit api (praw) instead of pushshift.io api (psaw)
+This is a fork of [reddit-html-archiver](https://github.com/libertysoft3/reddit-html-archiver), but it uses the reddit api (praw) instead of pushshift.io api (psaw)

-### install
+### Install

-requires python 3 on linux, OSX, or Windows
+Requires python 3 on linux, OSX, or Windows

     sudo apt-get install pip
     pip install psaw